bluesky/tiled/docs/source/explanations/catalog.md

 `data_source_asset_assocation` table is best described by the example below.

 - `data_source_id`, `asset_id` --- foreign keys
-- `parameter` --- the name of the parameter this Asset should be passed to
+- `parameter` --- the name of the Tiled Adapter's parameter that this Asset should be passed to, e.g. `"data_uri"` or `"data_uris"`.
+These can be any string because some Adapters handle a heterogeneous group of Assets, like a combination of an image file and a separate text metadata file, and load them as a unit.
+The parameter is used to differentiate the various Assets for the Adapter.
 - `num` --- the position of this item in a list

 If `parameter` is NULL, the Asset is a supporting file, not passed directly to